stack-of-tasks/pinocchio/_includes/doc/install-linux.md

 robotpkg is a package manager tailored for robotics softwares.
 It greatly simplifies the release of new versions along with the management of their dependencies.

-## Ubuntu LTS 12.04, 14.04, 16.04 and later
+## Ubuntu LTS 14.04, 16.04 and 18.04

-The software binaries of the packages managed by robotpkg are directly available through the apt repository of robotpkg for the Ubuntu LTS 12.04, 14.04, 16.04 and later.
+The software binaries of the packages managed by robotpkg are directly available through the apt repository of robotpkg for the Ubuntu LTS 14.04, 16.04 and 18.04.
 You just need to add the robotpkg apt repository to your sources.list and typically use `sudo apt install robotpkg- + packagename` to install a missing software and its dependencies.
 Below, we recall the steps to first add the robotpkg apt repository and then install Pinocchio.